krdarrah/trigBoardV8_BaseFirmware/README.md

 8/16/21
 - Clock Alarm Added in - now can use second alarm in RTC for daily wakes and also sync with NTP server
 - Telegram Notification Support

+11/29/21
+- Append RSSI to messages
+- Mission Critical wake feature to allow verification of contact status after a wake